IRUMVAEmmanuel1/Spice/README.md

-# This is Spice webpage | Andela KickStart Program
+# This is odin-recipes webpage | Andela KickStart Program